-This year we will be putting over 150 children and youth into school, as we have for the past several years.
-We have 25 in Highschool, 17 in College/University and over 60 in Grade School.
+This year we will be funding over 120 children and youth to school, as we have for the past several years.
+This includes 114 in K-12 and 9 in university and college.
 Education opens the door to a promising future and we believe it is essential in order to end poverty.
 Every child should have the privilege of being educated: the ability to read and write.
 For so many impoverished children in Liberia this is only a dream.

 Bendu Kollinson (above) was a poor little village girl being cared for by her widowed Grandma.
 She was too poor to go to school.
 Many times they were without food and medical help.
 To add to their devastation, they lost everything in a house fire.
 In their desperation, they came to Provision of Hope for help.
 We put Bendu on our sponsorship program and today she is privileged to get monthly food and schooling.
 Ma Demowa, her Grandma, is part of our Widow’s Program.